-Since the publication of Let’s Write a Short Story, I’ve been talking to a lot of writers about writing, publishing, and yes, rejection.
+Ever since I published Let's Write a Short Story a few years ago, I've been talking to a lot of writers about writing, publishing, and rejection.

 1. Write the Best Story You Can

-However, the question people most often ask me is, “How do I know if my short story is good enough or even finished?”
+Perhaps a way to get at this answer another way is the question people most often ask me, “How do I know if my short story is good enough? or even finished?”

-The best thing I can recommend is to show your short story to a group of trusted readers.
-If your trusted reading group likes it, send it.
+If your reading group likes your story, submit it.
 If they mostly like it but have a few issues (especially if the issue is with the ending), consider tweaking it.
-If they unanimously hate it, go cry in the bathroom and then write another story.
+If they unanimously hate it, go cry in the bathroom.
+And then write another story.

-Here’s a list of forty-four literary magazines to start with.
+Here's a list of forty-six literary magazines to start with.

 3. Follow Standard Formatting

-Literary magazine editor’s work long hours and are severely underpaid.
+Literary magazine editors, for example, work long hours and are severely underpaid.
 Standard formatting makes their life easier by ensuring that everything at least looks the same.
-You don’t want to turn an editor off before they even start reading because you used Comic Sans.
+You don't want to turn an editor off before they even start reading because you used Comic Sans.

-We go into depth on how to format your story according to standard manuscript formatting in Let’s Write a Short Story, but another option is to pick up a copy of Scrivener, which will do all the hard work for you.
+We go into depth on how to format your story according to standard manuscript formatting in Let's Write a Short Story (you can get a free short story formatting checklist here), but another option is to pick up a copy of Scrivener, which will do all the hard work for you.

 4. Embrace Rejection

-I’ve been there, too.
+I've been there, too.
 When I was a junior in high school, a writing teacher scolded me in public over an article I wrote.
-I still don’t think I’ve gotten over it, and the experience turned me off of journalism, and writing for other people, for years.
+It took me about a decade to get over it.
+The experience turned me off of journalism, and writing for other people, for years.

-My greatest fear as a teacher is that I’ll be the star of one of those stories, that someone would give up on writing because of something I said.
-It reminds me of something Jesus said, “It would be better for them to be thrown into the sea with a millstone tied around their neck than to cause one of these little ones to stumble.”
+My greatest fear as a teacher is that I'll be the star of one of those horror stories, that someone would give up on writing because of something I said.

 However, if you've given up writing because of something a teacher said, it's time to take ownership of your writing and embrace your fear.
 If you want to be a writer, you will be rejected.
 There's just no avoiding it.
 Sorry.
 The question is not how to avoid rejection, but can you embrace yourself if you've been rejected?